-Annual budgets are adopted on a basis consistent with generally accepted accounting principles for the general fund and special revenue funds.
+Annual budgets are adopted on a basis consistent with generally accepted accounting principles for the general fund, special education fund, and vocational education fund.
 The capital projects fund is appropriated on a project-length basis.
 Other funds do not have appropriated budgets.